Which country to choose for your first safari?

 Why to go to Zambia for your first safari

 Zambia was the second country we visited on a safari and it’s the polar opposite of Namibia.
 Zambia is truly off-the-beaten path, so you’ll be able to immerse yourself in true wilderness – often on your very own.
-There are dozens of National Parks and game reserves that you can visit – all brimming with wildlife and offering exquisite owner-run camps and lodges with truly personal service.
+There are a few of the very best National Parks (30% of Zambia is protected land!) – all brimming with wildlife and offering exquisite owner-run camps and lodges with truly personal service and expert guiding.
 Additional to the safari adventures you can (and should) also visit the mighty Victoria Falls – one of the seven natural wonders of the world.
 Zambia is also the birthplace of the walking safari, here you’ll really feel close to nature.
 Therefore Zambia is perfect if you are looking for an authentic wilderness adventure, that brings you back to the roots of Africa’s original and remote bush.
+We suggest to start your trip in Lower Zambezi National Park and then either combine South Luangwa National Park or Kafue National Park and the epic remote Busanga Plains.

 Seeing a leopard in the wild can come true in the South Luangwa National Park in Zambia.